poidl/ansu/README.md

 #### DEPENDENCIES

 - Gibbs-SeaWater (GSW) Oceanographic Toolbox (MATLAB library).
-  A (possibly outdated) version of this library is distributed with ansu.
-Recent versions are available at [http://www.teos-10.org/software.htm].
+  This library is not distributed with `analyze_surface`.
+It is available at [http://www.teos-10.org/software.htm].
   Reference: McDougall, T.J. and P.M.
 Barker, 2011: Getting started with TEOS-10 and the Gibbs Seawater (GSW) Oceanographic Toolbox, 28pp., SCOR/IAPSO WG127, ISBN 978-0-646-55621-5.

+#### OPTIONAL DEPENDENCIES

+- GAMMA-N, A Package Of Neutral Density Routines
+  Reference: Jackett, D. R. and McDougall, T. J., 1997: A Neutral Density Variable forthe World’s Oceans,
+  J. Phys.
+Oceanogr., 27, 237–263.
+  This is only necessary if you want to 'label' the surfaces with a gamma-n value (see `run.m` for an example).

 #### REPOSITORY